rivertb/ocp4-metal-install/README.md

    - 8GB RAM
    - 50GB HDD
    - NIC connected to the OCP network
-   - Load the rhcos-X.X.X-x86_64-installer.x86_64.iso image into the CD/DVD drive
+   - Load the rhcos-*.*.*-*-live.x86_64.iso image into the CD/DVD drive
+   - Configuration Parameters: disk.EnableUUID=TRUE
 1. Create 2 Worker virtual machines (or more if you want) with minimum settings:
    - Name: ocp-w-# (Example ocp-w-1)
    - 4vcpu
    - 8GB RAM
    - 50GB HDD
    - NIC connected to the OCP network
-   - Load the rhcos-X.X.X-x86_64-installer.x86_64.iso image into the CD/DVD drive
+   - Load the rhcos-*.*.*-*-live.x86_64.iso image into the CD/DVD drive
+   - Configuration Parameters: disk.EnableUUID=TRUE
 1. Create a Bootstrap virtual machine (this vm will be deleted once installation completes) with minimum settings:
    - Name: ocp-boostrap
    - 4vcpu
    - 8GB RAM
    - 50GB HDD
    - NIC connected to the OCP network
-   - Load the rhcos-X.X.X-x86_64-installer.x86_64.iso image into the CD/DVD drive
+   - Load the rhcos-*.*.*-*-live.x86_64.iso image into the CD/DVD drive
+   - Configuration Parameters: disk.EnableUUID=TRUE
 1. Create a Services virtual machine with minimum settings:
    - Name: ocp-svc
    - 4vcpu